tkellen/json-api/format/index.md

 ### Pagination <a href="#fetching-pagination" id="fetching-pagination" class="headerlink"></a>

-A server **MAY** choose to limit the number of resources returned in a response to a subset ("page") of the whole set available.
+A server **MAY** choose to limit the number of records returned in a response to a subset ("page") of the whole set available.

 A server **MAY** provide links to traverse a paginated data set ("pagination